blueprintparadise/docker-opencv/Readme.md

 # About
-For running opencv / python in docker with access to video and display of the host computer.
+For running opencv / python in docker with access to video and display of the host computer (Ubuntu).
+Not tested on windows or Mac.

 # Setup
 1) Download the docker image on your PC